SanliFaez/OS4Physicists/Lectures/Lecture1_OpenScienceEthos.md

 # Open Science for Physicists, Lecture 1, The Open Science Ethos

-+ Last updated: 25 08 2024
++ Last updated: 08 09 2024
 + Lecturer: @SanliFaez

 #### Contributors:
 + Erik van Sebille @erikvansebille
-+ Hosein Nemati
++ Hossein Nemati

 ## Development goal
-To gather enough knowledge about the recent history of the open science movement in order to appreciate the necessity of taking an informed position and taking the necessary steps towards mastering the needed skills.
+To gather enough knowledge about the origins, motivations and the recent history of the open science movement in order to appreciate the necessity of taking an informed position and taking the necessary steps towards mastering the needed skills.

 ![5SchoolsOfOpenScience](../Week1/SchoolsofOpenscience.jpg?raw=true)